ruby-amqp/rubymarchhare.info/articles/extensions.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).

-## What version of Bunny does this guide cover?
+## What version of Hot Bunnies does this guide cover??

-This guide covers Bunny 0.9.
+This guide covers Hot Bunnies 2.0.

 ## Enabling RabbitMQ Extensions

-You don't need to require any additional files to make Bunny 0.9 support RabbitMQ extensions.
+You don't need to require any additional files to make Hot Bunnies support RabbitMQ extensions.
 The support is built into the core.

 ## Per-queue Message Time-to-Live